-It’s difficult to know how to credit contributions to Sid Pink’s movies, as he continually discounted the work of the ingenious writer-director Ib Melchoir and gave himself unearned screenwriting credit.
-Pink decided that the screenwriter-director wouldn’t be needed on the Denmark-filmed productions, despite the fact that as a Dane Melchoir was in a lot better position to make the filming go smoothly.
-Reading the battling memoirs of both Pink and Melchoir, the un-melancholy Dane comes off as more credible, even though he sometimes engaged in the same kinds of wishful thinking hyperbole.
+It’s difficult to know how to credit contributions to Sid Pink’s movies, as he continually discounted the work of the ingenious writer-director Ib Melchior and gave himself unearned screenwriting credit.
+Pink decided that Ib wouldn’t be needed on the Denmark-filmed productions, despite the fact that as a Dane Melchior was in a lot better position to make the filming go smoothly.
+Reading the battling memoirs of both Pink and Melchior, the un-melancholy Dane comes off as more credible, even though he sometimes engaged in the same kinds of wishful thinking hyperbole.
 He told an audience at the Egyptian that the government had really built a time machine just like the one in his The Time Travelers, but qualified his statement by saying it could only look a second or two into the future.
-Sid Pink expert Kip Doto noted some ‘truthiness’ whoppers from the Melchior camp as well.
+Sid Pink expert Kip Doto noted some ‘truthiness’ whoppers from the Pink camp as well.
 Watching Journey to the Seventh Planet, I get a mental image of both men standing on each side of the cinematic mess, pointing at the other and saying, “He did it!”

 The main reason Journey is watchable is its truly excellent story idea — even though it is (a) purloined, and (b) poorly developed.
 No less an authority than Brit critic Raymond Durgnat, in his must-read book Films and Feelings wrote, “One thinks avidly of what might have been done with the ideas behind a few turnips, notably Sid Pink’s Journey to the Seventh Planet, where an interstellar creature, defending its terrain, weaves destructive mirages out of the spacemen’s own minds….”
 Hey, I want to see that movie.

-Ib Melchior’s script, has a quintet of astronauts land on the seventh planet Uranus.
+Ib Melchior’s script has a quintet of astronauts land on the seventh planet Uranus.
 In charge are Captain Don Graham (John Agar) and Commander Eric (Carl Ottosen).
-At this point in his career Agar was not quite scraping the bottom of the sci-fi barrel, while the un-photogenic Ottosen returns from Reptilicus, albeit with fewer inappropriate facial expressions.
-Once the ship has alighted on the frozen planet, the icy landscape around their ship changes to resemble wooded Denmark in the springtime.
+At this point in his career Agar was not quite scraping the bottom of the sci-fi barrel.
+The un-photogenic Ottosen returns from Reptilicus, albeit with fewer inappropriate facial expressions.
+Once the ship has alighted on the frozen planet, the icy landscape around it changes to resemble wooded Denmark in the springtime.
 They determine that they’ve been placed in a force field bubble.
 Inside they enjoy a warm, breathable atmosphere, safe from the incredibly cold natural conditions of the planet.
 After proving this with a piece of wood, one of the spacemen sticks his arm through the barrier.
 It is frozen solid (but apparently not to any permanent effect!)

 The astronauts are soon overwhelmed by miraculous recreations of environments from home, mostly idealized rural Danish farmhouses.
 They aren’t hallucinations, but real 3-D objects.
-The astronauts correctly conclude that these bucolic settings must have been generated from their own thoughts; but they then behave inconsistently with that knowledge.
-Then each voyager is confronted with a flesh and blood woman, the same buxom babes they’ve been exchanging locker-room braggadocio over since scene one.
+The astronauts correctly conclude that these bucolic settings must have been generated from their own thoughts; but their subsequent behavior is inconsistent with that knowledge.
+Each voyager is then confronted with a flesh and blood woman, the same buxom babes they’ve been exchanging locker-room braggadocio since scene one.
 The sweethearts appear as desired — in a revealing nightgown, or an idealized traditional costume, or a classy formal gown.
 They are enacted very inconsistently by a brace of calm Scandinavian beauties with come-hither smiles on their faces.
 The statuesque Greta Thyssen (Terror is a Man) plays herself, as Agar’s Don Graham boasted about knowing her back on Earth.
 Lookers Mimi Heinrich and Ann Smyrner return from Reptilicus.
 Other beauties materialize as needed.

 The film’s gimmick is brilliant and inept at the same time.
 The impossible recreations of home, hearth & companionship could have an uncanny appeal if handled delicately.
 The astronauts are neither troubled nor weakened in any way by the new companions, but instead simply accept them in a rather humdrum way — “Oh, an impossible dream girl has shown up to entertain me.
 How nice.”
 Neither are they outraged when it becomes clear that the buildings, the girls and the greenery are all the protective illusions of the ruler of Uranus, an intelligent creature with no other means of defense.
 Mission?
 What mission?
 The putative manly-man Don Graham is eager to shack up with his phantom female.
 “Sure, you’re nothing but a deadly alien trap, but Oh You Kid.”
 Sid Pink’s film could rightly be re-titled, Planet of Masturbatory Fantasies.
 And it played mostly to little children!